Halligalli72/Demos.WebformsMVP/README.md

-# Demos.WebformsMVP: Demonstrates the MVP pattern applied in a legacy ASP.Net Web Forms application
+# Demos.WebformsMVP: Demonstrates the MVP pattern applied in a legacy ASP.NET Web Forms application

-The solution demonstrates how a MVP pattern (Model-View-Presenter) can be applied to an old ASP.Net Web Forms web project.
+The solution demonstrates how a MVP pattern (Model-View-Presenter) can be applied to a legacy ASP.NET Web Forms web project.
-This way, the code get a better structure, gets more testable and will be prepared for another view engine than ASP.Net Web Forms.
+This way, the code get a better structure, gets more testable and will be prepared for another view engine than ASP.NET Web Forms.

 Get started:
 1. Install SQL Server Express (instance: .\SQLEXPRESS)